redhat-ai-services/ai-accelerator-examples/examples/models-as-a-service/README.md

 *   **Model Name**: A unique name for your model.
 *   **Model URL**: The internal service URL where your model is deployed.

 The script then automatically creates the necessary backend, product, and application plan in 3scale to expose your model through the API gateway.
 You can register multiple models.

-## Known Issues

-### Developer Portal Content Update

-When the post-installation script updates the 3scale developer portal content, you may see several messages indicating that it "Could not delete built-in SECTION".
-These messages are expected and can be safely ignored.
-The script is attempting to perform a clean synchronization, but 3scale prevents the deletion of certain default content.
-The custom portal content will still be uploaded correctly.